 A guide to all those odd games that you find mentioned in Victorian tales, which assume (naturally) that the reader knows what they are and how they're played.
 Here are the rules for games such as Consequences, Adjectives, Crambo, What Is My Thought Like?, Mesmerism and more.

-How to Lay the Breakfast and Luncheon Tables/How to Lay the Dinner Table(GOP, 1886)
+How to Lay the Breakfast and Luncheon Tables/How to Lay the Dinner Table(The Girl's Own Paper, 1886)

 If tables are bright and cheerful, this author believes, then so will be the diners!